oracle-livelabs/developer/mytodoreact/backend/backend.md

         services
         </copy>
         ```
-    This will run `kubectl get services` in the background, but the setup script creates aliases for ease of use
+    This will run `kubectl get services` in the background, but the setup script creates aliases for ease of use.
+Wait till the external IP address is displayed.
 ![Get services](images/get-services.png " ")

 3. The following command returns all the pods running in your kubernetes cluster: